jkaho/horiseon-code-refactor/README.md

 ## Description

-This repository contains the refactored version of the source code of a web application that belongs to our client, Horiseon, a marketing agency.
+This repository contains the refactored version of the source code of a web application that belongs to my client, Horiseon, a marketing agency.

 ## Screenshot